deathworlders/online/content/book/deathworlders/chapter-30-hearts-minds.md

 The truth was, minor embarrassments notwithstanding, she was beginning to feel like a professional pilot.
 She had beaten every single one of the “expert” challenges the simulation techs had prepared for her, and those few pointers were making all the difference: She was now on the verge of securing the last elusive gold medal time.

-*Plus-Y thrust three-quarters... three, two, one… null Y,  plus-X full and plus-Z one-half… two… one… quarter roll and kill the plus-Z thrust, correct drift with minus-Z… one… pitch up one-eighty and correct the X-axis drift and plus-Y full again… ten, nine, eight…*
+*Plus-Y thrust three-quarters...three, two, one… null Y,  plus-X full and plus-Z one-half… two… one… quarter roll and kill the plus-Z thrust, correct drift with minus-Z… one… pitch up one-eighty and correct the X-axis drift and plus-Y full again… ten, nine, eight…*

 *Beep… beep..
 Beep. beep beep beepbeepbeebeebeeeeee..*